k0w4lk/gulp-html-img-wrapper/README.md

 ## Main features

 - Works with formatted tags (no need to write tag in one line)
-- Ignore commented tags
-- Ignore existing picture tags
+- Ignores commented tags, existing picture tags, tags with empty or incorrect src attribute value
 - Possibility not to wrap certain tag(s)
 - Move class attribute from img tag to picture tag